 All people who harbor a love for art and knowledge enjoy the prospect of Marching Music Day and are quite fascinated by the idea seeing it as an opportunity to indulge in their favorite forms of art along with family and friends for company.
 Some fun and exciting ways to celebrate Marching Music Day with your family and friends are listed below.
 Take your pick or come up with your own unique ideas to make the most of this day.

-- Discover new forms of music on the move.
-Explore new genres by accepting suggestions from others as well as giving them ideas to try out new things.
+- Explore new genres by accepting suggestions from others as well as giving them ideas to try out new things.
 The best thing to do is share and exchange your playlists with acquaintances who enjoy music as much as you do.

 - Visit a café with a good band playing, a club or disco, or maybe even a concert if possible.
 Take your family and friends along to turn it into a short trip and spend the day having some great company and quality time.